SquadcastHub/squadcasthub.github.io/pages/mydoc/msteams.md

 folder: mydoc
 ---

 We understand that most of your work happens over MS Teams.
-You can integrate Squadcast and Slack to collaborate efficiently with your team while working on incidents.
+You can integrate Squadcast and MS Teams to collaborate efficiently with your team while working on incidents.
 Here's a brief of all that is possible.

 ## Prerequisites

 - Only the Account Owner and Users with the `Manage Extensions` permission will be able to enable, disable and manage Extensions in Squadcast
-- Only MS Teams Admin can add squadcast msteams app in their workspace
+- Only MS Teams Admins can add the Squadcast *msteams app* in their workspace

 ## MS Teams Notifications for Incidents